orangedaisy/showalt-family/recipes/dinner-rolls.md

   3. Combine bread flour, sea salt, and sugar in the bowl of your stand mixer.
 Add in your yeast mixture, tangzhong, and 1 whole egg.
 Start your mixer of low (speed 2-4) with the dough hook and allow to mix until all ingredients are combined and no dry flour remains in the bottom of the bowl.

   4. Add butter 1 Tbsp at a time of softened butter.
-Mix until butter is fully incorporate.
+Mix until butter is fully incorporated.
 Allow the dough to continue kneading for another 5-7 minutes.

   5. Place dough on an unfloured (or very lightly flour if dough is too sticky) surface and form a tight ball.